newt1409/KitStack/README.md

       ES_HOST=<IP>

-Everything is dockerized and creates the fleet token automatically
+Everything is dockerized and creates the fleet token automatically, HOWEVER it needs kibana to be restarted to incorperate Fleet setup

       docker-compose up -d